Images On / Off

 Mr Alan Shamash

-By arrangement between 1 March - 31 October (2025)
+By arrangement between 1 March - 31 October (2026)

 7

-Impressive five-acre garden with a large collection of mature shrubs, including over 200 rhododendron species, many camellias, magnolias including campbellii, embothriums, telopeas, perennials, over 200 hydrangeas and many other rare Southern Hemisphere plants.
+Impressive five-acre garden with a large collection of mature shrubs, including over 200 rhododendron species, many camellias, magnolias including campbellii, embothriums, leptospermums, olearias, myrtles, telopeas, perennials, over 200 hydrangeas and many other rare Southern Hemisphere plants.
 The garden has several interesting paths and is on a hillside running along the rocky shore of the Dee Estuary in Kirkcudbright Bay.

 Directions: On the B727 between Kirkcudbright and Borgue on the west shore of the Dee Estuary.
 Parking at Dhoon Beach public car park, about three miles south of Kirkcudbright.
 There is a five-minute walk to the house.
 Please note there will be no vehicular access to 3 Millhall and all visitors should park at Dhoon Beach and walk up to the property.